Abamiyo-tech/DSA-CAPSTONE-PROJECT-PALMORIA-GROUP-/README.md

 departments?
 ### Gender Distribution Analysis:
 (a.)
 Create a bar chart:
- - Axis: Location by Department
+ - Axis: Region by Department

     i.
 Kaduna: 361